spang-lab/FastqPuri/README_Sreport.md

    the folder specified in the input and will expect them to have the appropriate format, (output from `trimFilter`).
- - **D** (Filter): report of the filtering process (`trimFilterPE`) of a set of double stranded `fastq` files.
+ - **D** (Filter): report of the filtering process (`trimFilterPE`) of a set of paired-end `fastq` files.
 It will analyze all files with extension `*bin` inside the folder specified in the input and will expect them to have the appropriate format, (output from `trimFilterPE`).

 ## Running the program